Metallic Cutting with a Pulsed Fiber Laser

-Stainless steel is a widely used material particularly in the medical industry where there are significant fine cutting requirements.
+Stainless steel laser cutting is a very popular process to laser cut stainless steel.
+Widely used as a material, stainless steel is particularly popular in the medical industry where there are significant fine cutting requirements.
 Cutting speeds of >20mm/min can be achieved with good quality in 0.5mm thick 304 grade material using a simple scanner system.
 However, using a 40W HM Laser with a fixed cutting head and coaxial assist gas >1.5m/min cut speeds in 200µm stainless steel can be achieved (Image 2).

 Thin titanium sheet can also be readily cut, for engineering applications care would be required to ensure that edge oxidation did not degrade the cut edge quality.
 However, for less technically functional applications such as ornamental jewellery the process is ideal, and can be combined with colour marking.

 Copper, brass, silver and gold have an extremely high reflectivity and conductivity and are therefore considered difficult materials to cut.
 High power densities are required to initiate the cutting process, and this is readily cut with ns Fiber Lasers.

 Brass is a material that is typically considered to be difficult to cut with Lasers and is often used as a test material to develop parameters for cutting gold.
 With sufficient peak power in the pulses excellent cut quality can be achieved in relatively thick material up to 1mm with 20W HS and 2mm with 40W HM (Image 4).